How Are Speed Limits Determined?

 The science behind finding the safest driving speed

-But how are speed limits determined?
+How are speed limits determined?
 Are they arbitrarily picked, or do they involve intense calculations?
 And what motivates lawmakers to change the speed limits sometimes?

 It’s important that a speed limit isn’t too low or too high.
-If it’s too low, some drivers will ignore it drive as fast as they want.
-If it’s too high, some drivers will become overwhelmed and drive much too slowly.
+If it’s too low, many drivers will ignore the limit drive as fast as they deem reasonable.
+If it’s too high, some drivers will become overwhelmed by the rush of fast-moving traffic and drive much too slowly.

-If you ask a transportation safety engineer about how speed limits are determined, you’ll probably hear the 85th percentile mentioned.
-This method of calculation is used by many in North America for establishing regulatory speed zones.
-It assumes that the majority of drivers will naturally find a speed at which they’re most comfortable, fitting with the flow of traffic and avoiding crashes.
+According to CABO Consulting Traffic Engineer Bob Shanteau, this method of calculation is used by many traffic experts to establish regulatory speed zones.
+It assumes that the majority of drivers will naturally find a speed at which they’re most comfortable in a given area, fitting into the flow of traffic and avoiding reckless tendencies.

-Sometimes the speed limits aren’t determined by people but by computer systems that use data as a knowledge base to infer recommendations on behalf of speed limit experts.
+Sometimes, speed limits aren’t determined by people but by computer systems that use data as a knowledge base to infer recommendations on behalf of speed limit experts.
 This approach is known as the expert system approach.

 Aaron is unashamed to be a native Clevelander and the proud driver of a Hyundai Veloster Turbo (which recently replaced his 1995 Saturn SC-2).
 He gleefully utilizes his background in theater, literature, and communication to dramatically recite his own articles to nearby youth.
 Mr. Widmar happily resides in Dayton, Ohio with his magnificent wife, Vicki, but is often on the road with her exploring new destinations.
 Aaron has high aspirations for his writing career but often gets distracted pondering the profound nature of the human condition and forgets what he was writing… See more articles by Aaron.